megaowl/nodeviau/README.md

 ## ---
 Written and tested on:\
-Node.js 7.8 \
-EcmaScript 6
+Node.js 7.8, EcmaScript 6

+License\
+MIT